Sorry, you need to enable JavaScript to visit this website.

 I am applying for Medicaid, but I have unpaid medical bills for the last three months.
 What should I do?

-If the initial application is done in a Service Center, consumers will be asked if they have any unpaid medical bills.
 On the Combined application, there is a section that states, “Did anyone have any medical bills in the last three months?”
 This applies to Retroactive, (Retro), Coverage.
 In the DC Health Link application, a customer may receive Retro Coverage by completing the Application for Retroactive Medicaid Coverage and submitting it to the agency.
 Consumers can also submit a reimbursement claim for any expenses they have incurred during the time they were eligible.
+SNAP Policy Quick-Reference Guide